From Riches to Rags

 In 1729 the church of San Gregorio della Divina Pieta was restored by the Roman architect and sculptor Filippo Barigioni (c.
 1680-1753), on behalf of Pope Benedict XIII (r.
 1724-30), and given to the Operai della Divina Pietà (Workers of Divine Mercy), which had been founded in 1679 to help families who were once well-off, but who had fallen into poverty.

 There is an alms slot on the north wall with the inscription: ELEMOSINA PER POVERE ONORATE FAMIGLIE E VERGOGNOSE (Alms for poor, honourable and embarrassed families).
 There is another slot on the same wall which is inscribed: MEMORIALI.
 This was for people to give the names of persons or families in difficulty.

-San Gregorietto, as the church is also known on account of its small size, stands outside what was once the Jewish Ghetto.
-On its facade there is an inscription from the Book of Isaiah in both Hebrew and Latin: 'I have spread out my hands all the day unto a rebellious people, which walketh in a way that was not good, after their own thoughts; A people that provoketh me to anger continually to my face; that sacrificeth in gardens, and burneth incense upon altars of brick' (Isaiah, 65: 2-3, KJV).
+San Gregorietto, as the church is also known (on account of its small size), stands outside what was once the Jewish Ghetto.
+On its facade there is an inscription from the Book of Isaiah in both Hebrew and Latin.
+It reads in translation: 'I have spread out my hands all the day unto a rebellious people, which walketh in a way that was not good, after their own thoughts; A people that provoketh me to anger continually to my face; that sacrificeth in gardens, and burneth incense upon altars of brick' (Isaiah, 65: 2-3, KJV).

 Until 1870 Jews were required, each Sabbath, to attend a sermon at the church.
 To avoid having to listen, it was common for them to put wax in their ears.